Menu

 Inspire Knowledge and Skills: We provide an Engineering curriculum where knowledge and skills will be systematically developed and sequentially built upon.
 These will be applied within the design brief and problem-solving context.
 The skills learnt will strongly link to those practical skills needed in everyday life.
 Our children are given motivating and inspiring cross-curricular opportunities to embed essential knowledge and skills.

 Inspire Creativity & Adventure: Engineering at Larkrise intends to develop problem solvers of the future.
 They are inspired to think innovatively about solving problems in the real world, both independently and as a team.
-It is important that children understand how to use technology in a rapidly changing world.
+Children must understand how to use technology in a rapidly changing world.
 We want to develop designers, engineers and technologists for the future.

 Implementation

-Teachers will cover the four areas of DT through each project.
-These are; design, make, evaluate and technical knowledge.
+Through each project, teachers will cover the four areas of DT: design, make, evaluate, and technical knowledge.
 Children will practise techniques and answer questions before exploring the other stages.
 Skills are taught progressively so that children can learn and practise them each year, and each project involves solving real and relevant problems within a variety of contexts.

 Cooking and nutrition are also introduced by looking at a healthy diet and where food comes from, which inevitably has links to the science curriculum.
 This is taught using our onsite kitchen facilities in one of the ‘Adventure Rooms.’